muhme/joomla-branches-tester/README.md

 > the directories `administrator/components/com_patchtester`, `api/components/com_patchtester` and
 > `media/com_patchtester` needs to be deleted.
 This script takes already care for Joomla Patch Tester.
 >
+> :fairy: The good fairy waves her magic wand and says:
-> :point_right: In case of doubt use `create.sh` to have a clean installation.
+> "When in doubt, it's wiser to use `create.sh` to ensure a clean installation.
+> With a sprinkle of stardust, you can specify the desired database variant,
+> and if you're only installing one Joomla version, it will be done in the blink of an eye."

 ### Install Joomla Patch Tester